-There is a lot of discussion today about talent shortages and difficulties companies face finding personnel with the skills and certifications they need.
-Though some “experts” would argue that the “skills gap” is a myth, we talk with clients everyday that tell us otherwise.
-The fact is, that with unemployment now at record lows, many manufacturing companies are having trouble finding qualified workers.
-Surveys have proven this repeatedly over the last decade.
+There are a lot of discussions today about talent shortages and the difficulties companies face finding personnel with the skills and certifications they need.
+Though some “experts” would argue that the “skills gap” is a myth, we talk with clients every day that tell us otherwise.
+The fact is, even post-pandemic unemployment rates are at record lows, and many manufacturing companies are still having trouble finding qualified workers.

 According to the ManpowerGroup survey, employers can't fill positions for a variety of reasons, including: